SamuelGong/Dordis/README.md

 **Remark**

-1. All the dependencies will be installed to a newly added environment called `hyades` and thus will not mess with the original system.
+1. All the dependencies will be installed to a newly added environment called `dordis` and thus will not mess with the original system.

 ### 3.2 Run Experiments